The List (The X-Files): Reception

 "The List" received mixed to positive reviews from television critics.
 Entertainment Weekly gave "The List" a B+, describing it as "standard but well executed".
 Zack Handlen, writing for The A.V.
 Club, had mixed feelings about it, ultimately rating it a B−.
 He felt that "The List" embodied a bland stand-alone X-Files episode for its underdeveloped concept and script, with "attempts at drama" that had no depth, and "sideplots [that] have so little effect on the main narrative as to be basically padding".
 Handlen however praised the cinematography and art direction, the performances of both Ken Foree and J.T.
 Walsh, and the final scene, but ultimately considered that "once you get past the set-design and cinematography, you end up with some good lines and a few scary moments, and that's it."

 Paula Vitaris from Cinefantastique gave the episode two stars out of four.
 She praised Carter's directing, but felt that the story suffered in comparison to the second season's "Duane Barry", also written and directed by Carter, which was better at "unsettling ambiguity".
 She felt that there were too many characters for the audience to get to know them, and the lack of resolution would leave the audience "utterly frustrated".
 Other reviews were more critical.
 Author Phil Farrand wrote negatively of the episode, calling it his third least favorite episode of the first four seasons in his book The Nitpickers Guide to the X-Files.
-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode one-and-a-half stars out of five.
-The two positively critiqued Carter's directing, calling the entry "good looking" and noting that it was "a decidedly grisly hour of television."
-However, they derided the plot and called it "barely cooked", writing that the characters that are killed are wholly one-dimensional and are not fleshed out.
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode one-and-a-half stars out of five.
+The author positively critiqued Carter's directing, calling the entry "good looking" and noting that it was "a decidedly grisly hour of television."
+However, Shearman derided the plot and called it "barely cooked", writing that the characters that are killed are wholly one-dimensional and are not fleshed out.